In no particular order…

 #1 Whale Watching Boulevard

-The Old Harbor is the home to my friends at Special Tours, the lovely people at Elding and the fun Puffin Scooters scooter rental.
+The Old Harbor is the home to my friends at Special Tours and the lovely people at Elding.
 That alone is a reason enough to go check it out.
 At Whale Watching Boulevard, or Ægisgarður as it is called in the phone book, you will find numerous companies willing to take you out to sea on amazing excursions and because they are all located at the same place you can just show up and shop around for the best deal.

 You can also get guided tours around Reykjavík by scooters or bikes and I can tell you from my own experience that it’s a brilliant way to explore the city.